RCBiczok/ParaUnity/README.md

    This step is not required unless you want to build the ParaView plugin with Qt 4.8 and Visual Studio 2013

-2. [**Compile ParaView:**](http://www.paraview.org/Wiki/ParaView:Build_And_Install) unpack the ParaView source code to your preferred location and run the following commands inside a terminal (e.g. cmd.exe):
+2. [**Compile ParaView:**](http://www.paraview.org/Wiki/ParaView:Build_And_Install) extract the ParaView source code to your preferred location and run the following commands inside a terminal (e.g. cmd.exe):

    ```